 Hello, how are you all?

-One more week in green for the portfolio, as a result, portfolio jumping +15.76% in April.
-Above all, a great result for the portfolio this week!
-This time rallied +7.77%.
-In conclusion, strategy continues to work outperforming Wall Street’s top 3 indices.
-My wife and I remain confined at home.
+Another week in green for the portfolio, it’s been 2 consecutive weeks with positive results!
+This time climbed + 4.28%.
+A great result for the portfolio this week!
+Strategy continues to work outperforming Wall Street’s top 3 indices.

 In case of any doubt, you can access the FAQ of my blog: https://santiago1000.it/en/#faq

 (Seeking Alpha) Stocks took a break Friday from an otherwise strong week, as investors appeared to take profits ahead of the weekend.
 A better than expected January U.S. employment report capped a series of strong reports, but it wasn’t enough to generate follow-through buying interest after stocks rose in each of the first four days of the week.
 The rising number of confirmed cases of coronavirus continues to worry investors, and some analysts now expect zero growth for the Chinese economy this quarter.
 For the week, the S&P500 $SPY $SPX500 jumped +3.2% for its best showing since June, the Dow Jones $DIA $DJ30 gained +3% and the Nasdaq Composite $QQQ $NSDQ100 climbed +4%.

 Here is the detailed weekly income of the positions that make up the portfolio:

 $TTD +8.23% (upcoming earnings announce on 02-14-20)

 $SHOP +2.80% (upcoming earnings announce on 02-13-20)